safarzadeh-reza/ENGO645-Assignments/source/tutorials/L6/tasks.rst

 .. important::
-    1. **This Bonus Assignment has impact only on your total Assignments grading part your total grade.
+    1. **This Bonus Assignment has impact only on your total Assignments grading part of your total grade.
 (Assignemtns in total comprise 30% of total course grade)**

     2. **This is bonus assignment and we do not provide tutorials for bonus assignments.**